hrishikeshp7/gemini-pro-bot/README.md

 <div align="center">
-  **If You want to use the older version please use either original repo or use older published pacakges.
-New ones are broken some due to dependabot and some due to my 1.5 API Struggle **
+  **Please use the older version for deployment you can use either original repo or use older published pacakges.
+New ones are broken some due to dependabot dependancy errors and some due to my 1.5 API Struggle **
 (Originally buily by @rabilrbl for gemini 1.0 , this repo is only for 1.5 version ) Also currently google does not support api version of 1.5 so this is just pre-build .